Limited Time: 25% Off Body Scrub

 Is honeycomb spelled "honey comb" or is it one word "honeycomb?"

-It is one word, spelled "honeycomb," not "honey comb."
+It is generally one word, spelled "honeycomb," though some people do write it as "honey comb."

 What does honeycomb taste like?